 - Our new people heard and saw my excitement and pride about where we had been and where we were going.

 - Our new hires begin to understand if they really fit in our company or not.
-And if not, this was the right time to leave our company so they can go and be successful with another company.
+And if not, this was the right time to leave our company so they could go and be successful with another company.

 Is Your Company Built to Last?

-Best-selling author, Jim Collins, in his book “Built to Last”, offers evidence of what drives healthy, great, and enduringly successful organizations vs. other organizations:
+Best-selling author, Jim Collins, in his book “Built to Last,” offers evidence of what drives healthy, great, and enduringly successful organizations vs. other organizations:

 Clearly, it’s important for our people to be aligned with who we are as a company.
 I’ve found the orientation of new employees is a unique opportunity to communicate our purpose and values.
 The Albert Trolley History Tour is a fun and effective way to accelerate this process.